Merchant's House Museum: 1980s and 1990s

 After the museum reopened, the basement, first, and second floors were opened to the public, and visitors could also visit the garden in the rear.
 The New York Times wrote in 1987: "The house is very much alive these days with its occasional use for special events and celebrations."
-In 1988, three buildings to the east were demolished, one of which shared a party wall with the Seabury Tredwell House, This caused $1 million in damage to the house.
-Because there was no retaining wall to the east, a crack formed along the length of the house, and the interiors suffered water damage.
+In 1988, three buildings to the east were demolished, one of which shared a party wall with the Seabury Tredwell House.
+Because there was no retaining wall to the east, a crack formed along the length of the house, and the interiors suffered water damage; this caused $1 million in damage to the house.
 When Joseph Roberto died in 1988, the museum began searching for new staff.

 The museum hired several staff members in April 1990, including executive director Margaret Halsey Gardiner, and spent $600,000 to stabilize the structure.
+The repairs nearly depleted the museum's finances.
 The sculptor David Flaharty was hired to restore the interior plasterwork, and architectural firm Jan Hird Pokorny was hired to research the house's history and architecture as part of the museum's master plan.
 In addition, researchers began excavating the backyard for archeological studies.
 After a renovation lasting eight or nine months, the museum reopened in December 1991.
 Under the auspices of the New York Landmarks Conservancy, in 1994, workers removed graffiti that had accumulated on the facade.
 The Vincent Astor Foundation gave the Merchant's House Museum a $1 million grant in 1997, and the museum joined the Historic House Trust of New York City in the late 1990s.